trifork/riack/README.md

 Is a C client library for Riak.

 ##Precompiled
-The easiest thing to do is just use the precompiled libraries you can download them from here http://kaspar.mobi/files/riack-binaries/
+The easiest thing to do is just use the precompiled libraries you can download them from the files section: https://github.com/trifork/riack/downloads
-They where placed in git before but it turns out git is not the best for binaries that get updated often.

 ##Examples
 I wan't this library to be as easy as possible to use, so all you need to get started is the shared library file and 2 headers!
 To se examples of this look in the examples directory.
 Remember you need to compile the library or download the precompiled files before the examples will run.

 ##Compilation